The process of incorporation, explained (for founders)

 Host your first board meeting

-After your corporation is officially up and running, it's time for your first board meeting.
+After your corporation is officially up and running, you may consider hosting your first board meeting.

 This is where you'll agree on those rules we talked about (the bylaws), choose who's going to be in charge of what (like picking a president or treasurer), and make some important decisions.